-The approximate temperature at the time of the inspection was 70 to 75 degrees Fahrenheit, and the weather was mostly cloudy.
-The seller was present at the time of the inspection.
+The approximate temperature at the time of the inspection was 70 to 75 degrees Fahrenheit, and the weather was cloudy.
+The owner was present at the time of the inspection.
 All of the utilities were on at the time of the inspection.